whatsBehind/node-js-auth/README.md

 - Reducing Password Fatigue: Users are overwhelmed by the need to create username and password for each single service

 ### Key Components of OAuth2
-- Resource Owner: The user who authorize an application to access their account
+- Resource Owner: The user who authorizes an application to access their account
 - Client: The application that wants to access user's account
 - Resource Server: The server hosting user's data
-- Authorization Server: The server that authenticate user and issues access token to the application
+- Authorization Server: The server that authenticates user and issues access token to the application

 ### How OAuth2 works
 ![image](./static/oauth2/oauth2-authorization.svg)